Author: Hanya Yanagihara

 My rating: 3/5

 The novel follows the lives of four college friends living in New York City.
 The story primarily revolves around Jude St. Francis, a lawyer with a mysterious and traumatic past.
-As the narrative unfolds, it delves into the complexities of friendship, trauma, and the enduring impact of one's past.
-The novel explores the deep emotional and psychological scars that Jude carries, while also examining the bonds and challenges within the group of friends.
+The novel delves into the complexities of friendship, trauma, and the enduring impact of one's past.
+It explores the deep emotional and psychological scars that Jude carries while also examining the bonds and challenges within the group of friends.

 Happy Reading!